 Is Texas regulating hemp?
-Yes, it outlaws growth and sale of the substance.
+Yes, it outlaws growth and sale of the substance and state law provides that CBD is illegal in Texas.
 Is this more stringent than the Farm Bill?
 Yes.
 Can they do it?
 Certainly.
 Does a state prosecution make it “physically impossible” for you to comply with federal law?
 No. Like marijuana, you could simply choose to not use the substance.
 Does a state prosecution “stand as an obstacle to the accomplishment and execution of the full purposes of and objectives of Congress?”
 See, e.g., Emerald Steel Fabricators, Inc., v.
 Bureau of Labor and Industries, 348 Ore.
 159 (2010) No. Why not?
 Conflict preemption applies only if the purpose of the Bill cannot be accomplished otherwise.
 We know Congress did not intend to override the right of the states to elect to participate, or to not participate, in a hemp growth plan.
 We also know that Congress specifically provided that states were free to impose stricter regulations.
 Last, we know that Congress never intended for the CSA provisions to override state law unless the two cannot consistently stand together.
 Under the doctrine of preemption and the concept of dual sovereignty, it is very unlikely that federal will prevail here.
 Congress simply cannot force Texas to enact criminal legislation or force state police officers to enforce federal law.

 One novel and untested defense may be that if the hemp-derivative product was sourced properly under the 2018 Farm Bill and transported into Texas, that the Farm Bill’s anti-interference provision may preempt state law.
 Recall that the 2018 Farm Bill included a provision instructing that “No State or Indian Tribe shall prohibit the transportation or shipment of hemp or hemp products produced in accordance with subtitle G of the Agricultural Marketing Act of 1946 (as added by section 10113) through the State or the territory of the Indian Tribe, as applicable.”
 Thus, if a driver buys a hemp derivative in a state in which that product is legal and is charged in Texas, there may a defense under the anti-interference clause.
 However, this defense is untested in the Texas court system.
 If the Legislature passes legislation to fix the legal status of hemp and hemp-derivatives in Texas during session, we likely will never know the answer to this.
 Any new law passed this session will go into effect September 1, 2019.